ALRW/dayAsADev/courseSections/section11.md

 <script src="https://code.jquery.com/jquery-3.2.1.min.js" integrity="sha256-hwg4gsxgFZhOsEEamdOYGBf13FyQuiTwlAQgxVSNgt4=" crossorigin="anonymous"></script>
 ```

-Loading JQuery into the page wont by itself do anything.
+Loading JQuery into the page won't by itself do anything.
 For that we need to write our own Javascript to interact with it and the page.
-Lets begin by creating a folder `public/javascripts` and within that create a file called `app.js`.
+Let's begin by creating a folder `public/javascript` and within that create a file called `app.js`.

 Once complete you should be left with the following file structure: